BuildIntelligence/BuildIntelligence.Domo.Sdk/README.md

 Current Release: 0.1.0

-### Notice - Python 3 Compatibility

-* PyDomo is written for Python3, and is not compatible with Python2
-* Execute scripts via 'python3', and updates via 'pip3'

 ### About

 * BI Domo dotnet is an unofficial .NET Standard Library to streamline using the Domo API in a .NET project.
 The library provides a simple interface over the Domo API providing a basic set of functionality.